History of rail transport in Thailand: Locomotive shortage and lacking facilities

 Originally in Thailand at the time, there were 186 steam locomotives, 105 of which were now unusable with 78 being in irreparable condition.
 A similar situation was also found with diesel locomotives, passenger coaches, and freight cars.

 Measures were put in place in order to prevent further damaging of the locomotives, however some damage was inevitable.

 Satisfactory repair of disabled wagons was further prevented by the Makkasan Railway Depot being severely damaged, as well as the lack of resources and equipments.

 Recovery

 As part of the recovery effort, Thailand purchased a total of 142 locomotives from the allied countries, 74 steam locomotives from Japan (50 of which were already brought to Thailand, intended to be used on the Thai-Burma railway) and 68 locomotives from the United States.

-The Thai government continues to purchase more rolling stocks, in 1948 Thailand ordered 50 steam locomotives, 200 passenger cars, and 500 wagons from Japan.
+The Thai government continued to purchase more rolling stocks, in 1948 Thailand ordered 50 steam locomotives, 200 passenger cars, and 500 wagons from Japan.
 Another order for 50 more steam locomotives and 500 wagons was also made in 1950.
 Thailand also took deliveries of 7 diesel electric locomotives from Switzerland that were ordered before the war.